Co-Founder and Board President

 Alex Pemoulie lives in her hometown of Seattle, Washington and is the Director of Finance for Sea Creatures Restaurant Group and co-owner of Mean Sandwich.
 Before returning to Seattle in 2015, Alex co-owned and operated Thirty Acres restaurant in Jersey City, NJ with her husband and worked as the Director of Finance for Momofuku in New York City.
 She and her husband have an opinionated and charismatic soon-to-be four year old.
 Alex received her BA from the University of Chicago and her MBA from New York University's Stern School of Business.

-Michael Hamill Remaley is currently the Lead Consultant and Board Treasurer to the new public charity Restaurant Workers’ Community Foundation.
-He is an independent consultant to nonprofit and philanthropic organizations with a client roster that includes the J.M.
-Kaplan Fund, the Support Center for Nonprofits and Inside Philanthropy.
+Michael Hamill Remaley is the Lead Consultant and Board Treasurer to the new public charity Restaurant Workers’ Community Foundation.
+As an independent consultant to nonprofit and philanthropic organizations with his firm Hamill Remaley, he works with a client roster that includes the New York Community Trust, J.M.
+Kaplan Fund, Public Agenda, the Support Center for Nonprofits and Inside Philanthropy.

 Previously, he was Senior Vice President for Public Policy & Communications for Philanthropy New York and also was the creator and Executive Editor of the New York PhilPost and PhilTV.
 In his role, Remaley built out the organization’s government relations practice and guided its issue-based working groups on education, health, justice reform, gender equity, Census 2020 and other issues.